ItzGuled/quick-password-generator/README.md

 ## The Motivation

 My motivation for this project is to delve into making a site more interactive and getting more comfortable with Javascript.
-There was a lot of ways I could've approaced this and it has grown my skills in the language
+There was a lot of ways I could've approached this and it has grown my skills in the language.

 ## Challenges